Resource curse

-The resource curse, also known as the paradox of plenty or the poverty paradox, is the phenomenon of countries with an abundance of natural resources (such as fossil fuels and certain minerals) having less economic growth, less democracy, or worse development outcomes than countries with fewer natural resources.
-There are many theories and much academic debate about the reasons for, and exceptions to, these adverse outcomes.
-Most experts believe the resource curse is not universal or inevitable, but affects certain types of countries or regions under certain conditions.
+The resource curse, also known as the paradox of plenty or the poverty paradox, is the hypothesis that countries with an abundance of natural resources (such as fossil fuels and certain minerals) have lower economic growth, lower rates of democracy, or poorer development outcomes than countries with fewer natural resources.
+There are many theories and much academic debate about the reasons for and exceptions to the adverse outcomes.
+Most experts believe the resource curse is not universal or inevitable but affects certain types of countries or regions under certain conditions.
+As of at least 2023, there is no academic consensus on the effect of resource abundance on economic development.